tum-i4/On-the-Impact-of-Hitting-System-Resource-Limits-on-Test-Flakiness/README.md

 ## Analysing the Dataset

 1. Make sure to have a `aggregated-stats.json` file in `data`.
 This could contain the data from a single or multiple projects.
-2. install the required python libraries: `pip install -r requirements.txt`
+2. install the required python libraries: `pip install -r requirements.txt`.
-3. Open `dataset-analysis.ipynb`
+3. Open `dataset-analysis.ipynb`.
 4. Execute the Jupyter Notebook.
 If you do not have LaTeX installed remember to update the respective variable inside of the notebook to generate the plots.